hacks-guide/Guide_Wii/docs/bluebomb.md

 1. Press the Sync button repeatedly until the Pico W LED begins to rapidly flash, at which point it will start uploading the exploit.
     * This could take numerous attempts.
 1. If the exploit was successful, you should see a similar screen to the below, after which the HackMii installer should load.
+    * You may now unplug your microcontroller at this point.

     ![](/images/exploits/bluebomb/thanks-fullmetal5.png)